TrackerLounge/DojoJoe/README.md

 * 3/4 in. and 1/2 in.
 PVC Pipe for bones
 * 1/4 in.
 PVC for the core of the head to allow rope to pass thru
 * 1/4 in. polypropylene braided rope for part of the line supporting Dojo Joe from the ceiling.
 This part passes thru the pully
+* 3/8 in. elastic shock cord running from pelvic bone, thru spine, shoulders, neck and head.
-* 1/4 in. elastic cord for joints and part of line to support the sparring partner from the ceiling.
+* 1/4 in. elastic cord for joints and part of line to support the sparring partner from the ceiling to a movable weight on the ground.
   * Note: I originally used 100 lb zip ties to attach the joints.
-However, I found that I would break a joint after 1 to 10 iterations of a joint lock.
+However, I found that I would break (sheer or tear) the zip tie joint after 1 to 10 iterations practicing a joint lock.
-* High strength magnets (to allow fingers to grasp my wrist)
+* High strength deaminum magnets (to allow fingers to grasp my wrist).
+Each magnet is about the diameter of a penny and about 2-3 penny's thick or 3/4 in. by 1/8 in.
 * epoxy to attach magnets to end of fingers
 * para-cord to create fingers.
 * 1 in. metal nut (one for each hand).
 I use the metal nut as a spacer between the magnets when I want to practice upper arm grabs and counters.
 I don't use the nut when I want the dummy's grip to be smaller (e.g. when grasping my wrist)